datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
 - Structured Query Language

-- Used to access & interrogate relational databases (is a language that is widely used by different database platforms and as a result some SQL syntax and functions may vary however pretty much similar and pretty much standard)
+- Used to access & interrogate relational databases

 - Perform fundamental data exploring tasks such as
 - retrieve data